Runaway electrons: Runaway electron generation in tokamaks

+An example of primary generation is the Dreicer mechanism, where collisional diffusion process strive to maintain the electron distribution in thermal equilibrium, therefore filling any "gaps" left by runaway electrons.

+The vast majority of runaway electrons are however generated by secondary mechanisms.
+Knock-on collisions can multiply the population of seed runaway electrons generated by primary mechanisms.
+Furthermore, since the energies of runaway electrons is far higher than the ionization energy of ions in the plasma, bound electrons may also contribute to the avalanche process.

 Computer and Numerical Simulations

 This highly complex phenomenon has proved difficult to model with traditional systems, but has been modelled in part with the world's most powerful supercomputer.

 In addition, aspects of electron runaway have been simulated using the popular particle physics modelling module Geant4.